Search Operator Basics For Link Building

 Neat, right?

-Well that’s brand mentions down, now onto directory submissions…
+Well, that’s brand mentions down on directory submissions…

 Directory Submissions